Change MP3 Tags on Your Computer Using Free Software

 The main screen of mp3tag is divided in to three areas:

-- The file information/selector panel that is located at the center right, shown in the red box.
+- The "File Information/Selector Panel" located at the center right, shown in the red box.

 Editing a Tag